Humanity in Vietnam’s Covid-19 epicenter Bac Giang

 Notably, the group’s balance sheet is made open and updated every day with details of donors and recipients.
 The professional and transparent modus operandi has earned them the trust of donors, enabling them to continue their work and aid the fierce fight against Covid-19.

 Phuong said the transparency responds to the organization’s principle that aims to make every penny spent being justified to “operate not only in Bac Giang but other places across Vietnam in the fight against Covid-19.”

-Taiwan-based Tzu Chi Foundation offers donations in Bac Giang on June 22.
+Taiwan-based Tzu Chi Foundation offers donations in Bac Giang during the pandemic.